This Performing Arts Course focus on developing skills in the three specific performance areas of acting, dance and musical theatre.

 Methods of Teaching and Learning

-In all pathways and for all sizes of qualification, lessons are a mixture of practical workshops and theory based lessons aimed at providing you with the necessary key skills required within the industry and HE.
+In all pathways and for all sizes of qualification, lessons are a mixture of practical workshops and theory based lessons aimed at providing you with the necessary key skills required within the industry and in Higher Education (HE).

 Enrichment is vast and tailored to suit each and every individual.
 There will be a number of activities that will be deemed compulsory/essential with a vast array of outstanding opportunities in addition that will allow you to work with high profile and industry recognised tutors and stars of the industry.
 Please be aware that there will be costs involved as part of the programme.
 All of which will be published well in advance of payment.
 For examples of the types of activities and opportunities available to you as a student, please visit the Performing Arts Academy area of our website.